How to Complete an Energized Electrical Work Permit (EEWP)

 - Shock Hazard Analysis: You must determine the system voltage, the Limited Approach Boundary, and the Restricted Approach Boundary.

 - Arc Flash Risk Assessment: You must conduct an arc flash risk assessment to determine the potential arc flash hazard.
-This can be done through an incident energy analysis (calculating the specific energy in cal/cm²) or by using the arc flash PPE category tables in NFPA 70E.
+This can be done through an incident energy analysis (calculating the specific energy in cal/cm²) or by using arc flash PPE category tables in NFPA 70E.

 - Identify Personnel and Set Boundaries: List every qualified person who will be performing the work.
 You must also detail the methods used to restrict access to the work area for unqualified persons, ensuring proper NEC working clearance requirements are maintained as outlined in standards like NEC 110.26.